nir9/welcome/README.md

 ## Setup

-- On my main laptop I use Windows 10 and Debian Linux using WSL
+- On my main laptop (on which I record the videos) I use Windows 10 and Debian Linux using WSL
 - On my small on the go laptop I use OpenBSD
+- At work I use MacOS

 On Windows I use [LightWM](https://github.com/nir9/lightwm) which is an open source tiling window manager I am working on.